 Including more than one reference from the same company

 One of the most frequently asked questions in job references is if the references can be from the same company.
-Do employers want to see multiple references from the same company or various jobs?
+Do employers want to see multiple or two references from the same company or various jobs?

 The answer to these questions is, ‘it depends.’
 Some of the employers, in general, would prefer to see more than one past position in the reference list.
 Absence can suggest that it was the only place the interviewee was successful.
 It can build a negative impression on the candidate during the interview process.

 However, the scenario can be different if the candidate is fresh to the corporate world.
 Similarly, if the candidate has worked only in one organization, the references can be from a single company.
 If so, “can I use 2 references from the same company?” read on.

 Nevertheless, the candidate can get creative when including references in the resume.
 They can look for several other options when choosing references.

 Some examples are a colleague, a person you have worked closely with, a leader from the past, etc. On the contrary, certain organizations do not bother whether the references are from the same company or not.